owncloud/ocis/ocis/adr/0007-api-for-spaces.md

 - No longer the need to make assumptions about WebDAV- and other routes in clients.
 - More meta data available about spaces for a better user experience.
 - Part of the bigger spaces plan.
-- Important to consider in client migration scenarios, ie. in CERN.
+- Important to consider in client migration scenarios, i.e. in CERN.

 ## Considered Options